Owez/devconf/README.md

 ## Running

-Ensure python3 is installed and run `devconf.py`.
+Simply run `./devconf.sh`.
 This is made for specifically ubuntu and it's derivatives (linux mint, kubuntu, xubuntu) but (should) work on debian.

 ## Configuring/Customising for yourself